MileHacker Logo

 • More common in larger cities or coastal areas for local touring.

-• Check with local tourist information for available businesses.
+• Ask local tourist information for available businesses.

-• No formal bicycle sharing program within the historic center.
+• No formal bicycle sharing program in the old town.

 • Some local shops in Orvieto Scalo offer bicycle rentals.